syncfusion-content/blazor-docs/blazor/scheduler/timezone.md

 }
 ```

-## Scheduler set to specific timezone
+## Setting specific timezone to scheduler

 You can set specific time zone to schedule using the `TimeZone` property of schedule.
 On this scenario, the appointments will be displayed exactly based on the Scheduler timezone regardless of its server timezone.